List of The New York Times number-one books of 2025

+Rebecca Yarros was the most frequent weekly best-selling combined fiction author in 2025.

 The American daily newspaper The New York Times publishes multiple weekly lists ranking the best-selling books in the United States.
 The lists are split into three genres—fiction, nonfiction and children's books.
 Both the fiction and nonfiction lists are further split into multiple lists.

 Fiction

 The following list ranks the number-one best-selling fiction books, in the combined print and e-books category.